 You do not need to be an organization to apply.
 We also accept applications from individuals, who have business ideas.

 What is next?

-The international committee consisting of experts from the areas of business and innovations will decide on three companies who will be invited to Bodø to present their ideas at the High North Dialogue conference on April 6, 2022.
-Three criteria will be considered: relation to the North, quality of the project application and presented business plan, uniqueness/originality of the project idea.
-Travel costs in connection to travel to Bodø will be covered for the finalists selected.
+The international committee consisting of experts from the areas of business and innovations will decide on three entrepreneurs that will be invited to Bodø to present their ideas at the High North Dialogue conference on April 19, 2023.

-During the final session in Bodø, three entrepreneurs will present video pitches of their business ideas to compete for the first place.
-The High North Dialogue conference participants will vote for the best project via the conference platform in real-time, and the winner will be announced during at the conference dinner the same day.
-The prize for first place is a check for 50 000 Norwegian crones.
+During the final session in Bodø, three entrepreneurs will pitch their business ideas to compete for the first place.
+The High North Dialogue conference participants will vote for the best project in real-time, and the winner will be announced during at the conference dinner the same day.
+The prize to the winner idea is a check for 50 000 Norwegian crones.
 All finalists get diplomas for participation.

-The High North Young Entrepreneur Jury 2022 consisted of the experts as follows:
+The High North Young Entrepreneur Jury 2023 consisted of the following experts:

-Elena Zhurova Sæather, Ph.d. / Adviser at High North Center / Nord University Business School, Norway
+- Elena Zhurova Sæather, Ph.d. / Researcher at High North Center / Nord University Business School, Norway

 - Frode Mellemvik, Director, High North Center, Nord University Business School, Norway

 - 2023 – Norwegian Eagle AI, Bodø, Norway